lucregrassi/cair-client-naoqi-2.5/README.md

 * *Go*: it makes the robot move in the asked direction and stops it when the head sensor is touched
 * *Move*: it makes the robot perform a small movement in the asked direction (forward, back, left, right)
 * *Set position*: it allows the robot to learn its position in the map of the house
-* *Move to*: it makes the robot move to the desired place in the map.
-Note: it is necessary to set its position at least once before asking it to move somewhere.
+* *Move to*: it makes the robot move to the desired place in the map*.
 * *Learn place*: it allows the robot to store the current position in the map.
 Note: it is necessary to set its position at least once before asking it to learn the position of a new place.

+*_Note: it is necessary to set its position at least once before asking it to move somewhere._

 ## Weather
 This application contains one behaviour: